olivierbenard/olivierbenard/README.md

 ## What I like in the job

-- _Creativity_ and _flexibility_: you develop your own projects on your slack-time and integrate them into our productive environment
+- _Creativity_ and _flexibility_: management is in demand for feedbacks, let you space and slack-times.
-- _Empowerement_ and _ownership_: you get to lead the topics that matters for you
+- _Empowerement_ and _ownership_: you can own any topics you like inside self-directed teams.
-- _Technical_ and _social_: being deeply involved in the technics while getting in touch with all the different domains
+- _Technical_ and _social_: being deeply involved in the technics while getting in touch with all the different domains.
+- _Respect_ and _open-mindedness_: the future is global, driven by IT, agility and lean-innovations.
+Not conservative, narrowly focused and closed to innovations.

 ## In a few words